salesforce/CodeGen/README.md

 </p>

 # CodeGen
-This repo inclues an official code release for the **CodeGen** models, as presented in the paper, [A Conversational Paradigm for Program Synthesis](https://arxiv.org/abs/2203.13474).
+This repo inclues an official code release for the **CodeGen** models, as presented in the paper, [A Conversational Paradigm for Program Synthesis](https://arxiv.org/abs/2203.13474), by Erik Nijkamp*, Bo Pang*, Hiroaki Hayashi*, Lifu Tu, Huan Wang, Yingbo Zhou, Silvio Savarese, and Caiming Xiong (* indicates equal contribution).

 ## Setup